mofarhan1/CPRService/README.md

 # Patient API

 # The API supports
-- Get a list of all patient
+- Get a list of all person
 - Get a Patient